Arch: Masonry

 The voussoirs may be wedge-shaped or rectangular; in the latter case, the wedge action is provided by the mortar.
+Thick arches built from rectangular bricks can use several concentric rings to keep the wedge-shaped mortar joints from becoming excessively wide at the extrados.
+Some arches combine brickwork with stone blocks at the springings and crown.
+Stone voussoirs may form a distinct arch ring or extend into the surrounding wall to fit its courses.
+Their accurate shaping and placement are crucial; mortar evens the contact surfaces and distributes pressure.

 During construction, the ring is supported on temporary timber or framed work called centering (a form of falsework), which follows the intrados profile of the arch.
 For arches higher than head height, the centering may be combined with scaffolding or staging to provide working access.
 For key parts of an arch, see arch terminology.

 After the keystone is set and the ring is seated, the centering is struck (lowered and removed).
 In mortared construction, removal is deferred until the mortar has gained adequate strength; modern guidance often recommends a minimum of seven days, with longer periods recommended in cold weather or when analysis requires it.
 To avoid shock and uneven load transfer, larger works are lowered uniformly using paired wedges, long compound wedges, or sand-boxes (sand jacks).
 Insufficient stiffness of the centering, premature striking, or construction faults can produce settlement or local failure as reactions shift toward the haunches and abutments.